AdobeDocs/experience-manager-learn.en/help/dynamic-media-classic-tutorial/crop-adjusted-zoom-targets.md

 ![image](assets/crop-adjusted-zoom-targets/arm-with-watch.jpg)

-Because Zoom Targets are essentially a merchandising feature and require knowledge of the selling points of a product, they would typically be created by a person in the Merchandising or Product team at acompany.
+Because Zoom Targets are essentially a merchandising feature and require knowledge of the selling points of a product, they would typically be created by a person in the Merchandising or Product team at a company.

 The process is very easy — click on the feature, give it a descriptive name, and save.
-Targets can be copied.

-from one image to another if they are similar, however the process is manual.
+Targets can be copied from one image to another if they are similar, however the process is manual.
 There is no way in Dynamic Media Classic to automate the creation of Zoom Targets, because each image is different and has different features.

 Another factor in deciding whether to use Zoom Targets is your choice of viewer.
 Not all viewer types can display Zoom Targets (for example, the Fly-out viewer doesn't support them).